Embedded-MSH/.github/profile/README.md

 ## Hi there 👋

-I want to verify some of my ideas.
+I want to verify some of my ideas about how to make smart home easier for deep customization.

 ## About name